 The project management team’s primary objective is to provide a project management system for the OSG team to assure that the project does what is says it will do in each functional area’s work plans (as updated based on documented changes); and that we communicate our work accomplishments, status, issues/concerns, and future plans to the funding agencies, members of the consortium, and within our project team.

-The scope of coverage is the small number of projects (estimated at 2-4) that comprise the OSG core; there is no direct project management support for satellite projects but we do plan to offer some consulting, if requested, and we will track the deliverables to/from satellite projects.
+The scope of coverage is the small number of projects (estimated at 2-4) that comprise the OSG core; there is no direct project management support for satellite projects but we do plan to offer some consulting, if requested.

 Requirements